mathieu-benoit/asp-dot-net-core-on-azure-web-app/docs/ApsNetCore-AppServiceWindows-CI.md

-Here is one example to Build an ASP.NET Core 1.1 web application via VSTS.
+Here is one example to Build an ASP.NET Core 1.1 web application to an App Service (Windows) via VSTS.
 You could adapt it with your own context, needs and constraints.

 ![Build Overview](/docs/imgs/ApsNetCore-AppServiceWindows-CI.PNG)